Deep Dive: HVAC

 A heat pump is basically an air conditioner that can run in reverse.
 An air conditioner transfers heat from the inside to the outside by means of a compressed refrigerant.
 A heat pump can also move heat from the outside to the inside by the same means—even when it's very cold outside—by simply reversing the flow of the refrigerant.

 There are other types of heat pumps; some transfer the heat using air, others using water.
 Geothermal systems are actually heat pumps in principle, using water to transfer heat to or from the ground instead of the outside air.
-Refrigerant-based heat pumps are not as energy-efficient, but their installation cost is lower—often significantly.
+Refrigerant-based heat pumps are not as energy-efficient, but their installation cost is significantly lower.